 Keep your dog at a safe distance from your BBQ.
 Check that he cannot get access to your garden pond or pool without you being in the near vicinity.
 Several common household flowers and garden plants may be toxic to dogs, causing anything from severe poisoning to skin irritations.
 Research details and is well-advised on your garden flora.

 When out walking

 Many dogs love to chase things that move fast, so a wasp or a bee is often seen as a plaything.
-If he does get a sting, it’s not usually an emergency situation so long as you act quickly.
-With a bee sting, remove the sting with tweezers trying not to squeeze the poison sac, bathe the sting wound with bicarbonate of soda dissolved in water.
-Wasp stings have no sting to remove, so just bathe the area with lemon juice or malt vinegar.
+If he does get a sting, it’s not usually an emergency, so long as you act quickly.
+With a bee sting, remove the sting with tweezers trying not to squeeze the poison sac, and bathe the sting wound with bicarbonate of soda dissolved in water.
+Wasp stings have no sting to remove, so bathe the area with lemon juice or malt vinegar.